 5. African Palm Swift

-This species is found in Madagascar and it has a distinct plumage and vocalization compared to the other two species.
+This species is found in Madagascar and has a distinct plumage and vocalization compared to the other two species.
 All three species are closely related and can be found in tropical forests and woodlands.

 They feed mainly on insects caught in flight and breed in hollow trees, often nesting in the same tree as other swifts.